9oelM/9oelM.github.io/content/drafts/12-rules-for-life/index.md

 > But the story of the golden calf also reminds us that without rules we _quickly become slaves to our passions - and there's nothing freeing about that._ (viii)

 This is the exact same thing the book _Atomic Habits_ suggests.
 If you make a habit (or in the context of this book, a _rule_ in your life), it is rather going to free you.
 For example, if you make a habit to save money, it will going to give you more freedom in buying stuffs later when you need them, while on the surface it might seem like that habit is restricting you from buying anything.

+Isn't it so ironic?
+Mere freedom doesn't grant you freedom.
+It curbs you instead.

+## Order and chaos

+Everyone, if not consciously, at least should have an underlying sense of order and chaos in the corner of their minds.
+We know when things go ''unlike the plan'.
+We know when things go ''as planned'.

+As JBP mentioned, such a phenomenon is unavoidable and already everywhere.

+So what becomes important is what I do then.
+How much am I confident in surviving the world of order and chaos?
+How much am I ready and prepared in my mind to challenge myself with this?

+## Happy vs Good

+In Chapter 2, JBP says happy and good don't have a single common thing together.
+Never thought that way, but sounds so true when I read it.

+I pursue a bunch of things daily that makes me happy.
+I would not recommend that my dog or my child (if I had one) do the same.
+But why am I doing that myself!?
+This is the moment I realized that I just need to stop all of this.
+I shouldn't be pursuing things that make me only happy.

+*Good things* tend to last long. *Happy things* don't.
+I think that's one big difference.
+Watching a fun short clip on Youtube, for example, surely makes you happy, but it does not deserve to be said 'good' for you (or 'bad', it's just rather nothing but something that makes you happy)

+## Treating myself like someone I am responsible for helping

+This is absurdly _hard_.
+Even with the innately selfish human nature.
+Even after reading the chapter 2, I still keep asking myself: what the heck is going on?
+Why can't I care myself enough?
+Why did I miss breakfast so many times knowing that it wouldn't be good for my health?
+Why did I sleep late and wake up late knowingly?
+Why